saracarsanaro/genome-analysis/genome_annotation.md

   - an operon can encompass multiple transcriptional units
 - _transcription_ start site versus _translation_ start site is important to consider

+### GC Content
+- GC content tends to be higher in genes
+- organisms can vary significantly in base composition, largely determined by codon usage (many amino acids are coded by multiple codons, some organisms prefer some codons over others)

 ### Gene Prediction
 - **open reading frame** (ORF) finders were originally used since prokaryotes generally don't have introns
 - extension of OFR finding to predict the most likely CDS region, accuracy can be enhanced with comparative genomics like BLAST